Anne V Massey

 - For overseas customers there is a minimum order of £100.

-- An ideal gift for Valentine's Day, a birthday or to say "thank you".
+- An ideal gift for Christmas, Valentine's Day, a birthday or to say "thank you".

 Whichever style you choose, these unusual, understated stud earrings with their gentle curves will give the finishing touch to your look, whether you’re dressing up for a special occasion or going casual.
 Their hammered edges catch the light, giving a subtle glitter and drawing the eye, while their soft, satin-matte finish gives them a luxurious feel.